ctomkow/capt/README.md

 I can't hear yoooouu!

 The tool currently (as of v0.1.0) only verifies that code upgrades on Cisco switches were successful.
 This is mainly done through Cisco Prime Infrastructure's REST API.
 The code_upgrade method pulls the 'before' state of a switch, reloads the switch to initiate the code upgrade, then pulls the 'after' state of the switch.
 Comparison of the two states is done to ensure nothing is broken.
-This upgrade procedure can be scaled up by having concurrent processes.
+This upgrade procedure can be scaled up by having concurrent threads.

 Other functions are a work in progress, such as pushing configuration to switches.